Juraj Tomášek

-Juraj Tomášek (born 6 July 1988) is a Slovak football midfielder who currently plays for FK Spartak Vráble, on loan from FC ViOn Zlaté Moravce.
+Juraj Tomášek (born 6 July 1988) is a Slovak football midfielder who plays for FK Spartak Vráble, on loan from FC ViOn Zlaté Moravce.

 Career

-The midfielder began his career with ŠKP Dúbravka and joined than in summer 2005 in the "juniori" team of SK Slovan Bratislava.
+The midfielder began his career with ŠKP Dúbravka and then joined the junior team of SK Slovan Bratislava in the summer of 2005.
 He played for Slovan Bratislava between March 2008 and joined than in the youth team of FC ViOn Zlaté Moravce.
 After eight months with the A-youth of Zlaté Moravce was promoted in January 2009 to the seniorside.